freesiemens/SpectralMultivariateCalibration/README.md

 Acknowledgement
 ------------
+* OPUS by Bruker
+* Unscrambler by CAMO
+* Pirouette by Infometrix

-OPUS by Bruker, Unscrambler by CAMO, Pirouette by Infometrix, PLS_Toolbox by Eigenvector
+* PLS_Toolbox by Eigenvector

 References